chmouel/pipelines-as-code/docs/content/docs/install/installation.md

 kubectl apply -f https://raw.githubusercontent.com/openshift-pipelines/pipelines-as-code/nightly/release.k8s.yaml
 ```

-This will apply the `release.yaml` to your OpenShift cluster, creating the admin
-namespace `pipelines-as-code`, the roles and all other bits needed.

-The `pipelines-as-code` namespace is where the Pipelines-as-Code infrastructure
-runs and is supposed to be accessible only by the admins.
+Running those commands will drop `release.yaml` into your cluster.
+This sets up the `pipelines-as-code` namespace (that's where all the magic happens!), plus all the necessary roles and whatnot.

+Just a friendly FYI, the `pipelines-as-code` namespace is like the VIP lounge for Pipelines as Code.
+Admins only, please! 😉

 ### OpenShift

-On OpenShift the Route URL for the Pipelines-as-Code Controller is automatically created when
-you apply the `release.yaml`.
-You will need to reference this URL when configuring
-your GitHub provider.

-You can run this command to get the route created on your cluster:
+Good news for you OpenShift folks!
+When you run `release.yaml`, it automatically whips up a Route URL for the Pipelines-as-Code Controller.
+You'll need this URL later when you're setting up your Git provider (like GitHub, GitLab, the usual suspects).

+To snag that Route URL, just punch this into your terminal:

 ```shell
 echo https://$(oc get route -n pipelines-as-code pipelines-as-code-controller -o jsonpath='{.spec.host}')